S4lt5/control-rod/README.md

 Discord authentication is easy to implement and recommended for local development.

+After setting up auth, make sure you run `npx prisma db push` on a fresh install.
+This will create the authentication database.

 ## Nuclearpond / s3 / athena

 If you are deploying to an instance with [Nuclear Pond's Terraform Module](https://github.com/DevSecOpsDocs/terraform-nuclear-pond) deployed, set the following in your .env: